webdriverio/webdriverio/README.md

 ```

 # List of current helper methods
 These are the current implemented helper methods.
 All methods take from 0 to a couple of parameters.
 Also all methods accept a callback so that we can assert values or have more logic when the callback is called.

+- buttonClick(css selector, [callback]) - click on a button using a css selector
+- call(callback) - call given function in async order of current command queue
-- dragAndDrop(sourceCssSelector, destinationCssSelector, [callback]) - Drags an item to a destination
+- clearElement(css selector, [callback]) - clear an element of text
 - click(css selector, [callback]) - Clicks on an element based on a css selector
+- deleteCookie(name, [callback]) - Delete a cookie for current page.
 - doubleClick(css selector, [callback]) - Clicks on an element based on a css selector
-- end([callback]) - Ends a sessions (closes the browser)
+- dragAndDrop(sourceCssSelector, destinationCssSelector, [callback]) - Drags an item to a destination
 - getAttribute(css selector, attribute name, [callback]) - Get an attribute from an dom obj based on the css selector and attribute name
+- getCookie(name, [callback]) - Gets the cookie for current page.
 - getCssProperty(css selector, css property name, [callback]) - Gets a css property from a dom object selected with a css selector
 - getElementCssProperty(find by, finder, css property name, [callback]) - Gets a css property from a dom object selected with one of the base selecting mechanisms in the webdriver protocol (class name, css selector, id, name, link text, partial link text, tag name, xpath)
 - getElementSize(css selector, [callback]) - Get the elements size.
 The element is found with a css selector
 - getLocation(css selector, [callback]) - Gets the x and y coordinate for an object based on the css selector
 - getLocationInView(css selector, [callback]) - Gets the x and y coordinate for an object based on the css selector in the view
 - getSize(css selector, [callback]) - Gets the width and height for an object based on the css selector
+- getSource([callback]) - Gets source code of the page
 - getText(css selector, [callback]) - Gets the text content from a dom obj found by the css selector
 - getTagName(css selector, [callback]) - Gets the tag name of a dom obj found by the css selector
 - getTitle([callback]) - Gets the title of the page
-- getSource([callback]) - Gets source code of the page
 - getValue(css selector, [callback]) - Gets the value of a dom obj found by css selector
+- end([callback]) - Ends a sessions (closes the browser)
 - isVisible(css selector, [callback]) - Return true or false if the selected dom obj is visible (found by css selector)
 - isSelected(css selector, [callback]) - Return true or false if an OPTION element, or an INPUT element of type checkbox or radiobutton is currently selected (found by css selector).
 - moveToObject(css selector, [callback]) - Moves the page to the selected dom object
 - pause(milliseconds, [callback]) - Pauses the commands by the provided milliseconds
 - saveScreenshot(path to file, [callback]) - Saves a screenshot as a png from the current state of the browser
+- setCookie(cookie) - Sets a [cookie](http://code.google.com/p/selenium/wiki/JsonWireProtocol#Cookie_JSON_Object) for current page.
 - setValue(css selector, value, [callback]) - Sets a value to an object found by a css selector
 - submitForm(css selector, [callback]) - Submits a form found by the css selector
 - waitFor(css selector, milliseconds, [callback]) - Waits for an object in the dom (selected by css selector) for the amount of milliseconds provided. the callback is called with false if the object isnt found.
-- buttonClick(css selector, [callback]) - click on a button using a css selector
-- clearElement(css selector, [callback]) - clear an element of text
-- getCookie(name, [callback]) - Gets the cookie for current page.
-- setCookie(cookie) - Sets a [cookie](http://code.google.com/p/selenium/wiki/JsonWireProtocol#Cookie_JSON_Object) for current page.
-- deleteCookie(name, [callback]) - Delete a cookie for current page.

 # List of current implemented wire protocol bindings
 Here are the implemented bindings (and links to the official json protocol binding)